Get Help Paying Your Bills

 • Implementing energy efficient measure to reduce future energy costs

 Phone: If you would like to apply for LIHEAP, contact the Gila County Community Action Program (CAP).
+Call CAP.
 Their contact information is above.

 To apply online: AzDES.gov